MuscleMap/MuscleMap/README.md

-# MuscleMap: An Open-Source, Community-Suppported Consortium for Whole-Body Quantitative MRI of Muscle
+# MuscleMap: An Open-Source, Community-Supported Consortium for Whole-Body Quantitative MRI of Muscle

 This repository includes the documentation, protocol, and scripts for the MuscleMap Consortium.